 Principles of a Sustainable and Healthy Food System: A comprehensive set of principles developed by national leaders to support socially, economically and ecologically sustainable food systems that promote health.
 Designed to create a shared platform for systems-wide food policy, this set of principles are a powerful tool for developing a systems understanding of a sustainable food system.

 King County Food System Green House Gas Emissions: An eye opening chart showing the greenhouse gas emissions embedded in King County's Food System.
-Excerpted from King County's Local Food Intiative where you can learn more about King County's efforts to strengthen a local food system and reduce emissions.
+Excerpted from King County's Local Food Initiative where you can learn more about King County's efforts to strengthen a local food system and reduce emissions.

-Climate Change - Local Farmers Face Uncertain Future: Provides a great overview of what Puget Sound’s shifting climate may mean for the region’s farmers, according to a new report commissioned by the Puget Sound Institute.
+Climate Change - Local Farmers Face Uncertain Future: Provides a great overview of what Puget Sound’s shifting climate may mean for the region’s farmers, according to a report commissioned by the Puget Sound Institute.
 New patterns of droughts and floods, along with changes in the growing season will influence the way crops are grown — and even the types of crops that thrive in the region.

 How Cities Are Tackling Their Enormous Food Waste Problem: Every day, New York City throws away about 3,000 tons of food, while at the same time nearly 1.5 million New Yorkers don't have enough to eat.
 Globally, about a third of the world's food gets thrown away each year, which is 1.3 billion tons.
 This article reviews a range of strategies that cities are using to reduce food waste and feed people who need it.
 For example, France recently became the world's first country to ban supermarkets from throwing away food.